MP Estate Planning UK

 Cross-Border Inheritance Issues

-Cross-border inheritance issues present unique challenges, requiring a deep understanding of both Greek and UK legal frameworks.
-When assets are spread across these two countries, navigating their respective inheritance laws becomes essential to ensure compliance and protect your family’s assets.
+Cross-border inheritance issues present unique challenges for UK families with Greek assets, requiring a deep understanding of both Greek and UK legal frameworks.
+When assets are spread across these two countries, navigating their respective inheritance laws, tax regimes, and administrative processes becomes essential to protect your family’s wealth.

 Navigating Greek and UK Inheritance Laws

-The laws governing inheritance in Greece and the UK have distinct differences.
-Greek inheritance law is based on a civil law system, whereas the UK operates under a common law system.
-This distinction affects how assets are distributed, taxed, and managed upon inheritance.
+The laws governing inheritance in Greece and the UK are fundamentally different.
+Greek inheritance law is based on a civil law system derived from Roman law, whereas English law operates under a common law system.
+This distinction affects nearly every aspect of how assets are distributed, taxed, and managed upon inheritance.

 Tax Treaties Between Greece and the UK